Member of the European Parliament Sophia in ‘t Veld about EU and dissatisfaction with FATCA

 Historically, she explains, EU countries tend to be extremely submissive to the US and that needs to change.
 “I see that national governments tend to be a little bit timid and reluctant to raise difficult issues with the American authorities, which is strange because, you know, there are only two countries in the world that have a citizen-based taxation system, and that is the United States and Eritrea.
 And when Eritrea was doing the same to its citizens here in Europe then Europe was very quick to respond and tell Eritrea off.
 So it is also a matter of attitude, and I think that Europe should be a lot more assertive”.

 The agreements between the countries and the US also illustrate the submissive relationship.
 According to prevailing legal standards in the bilateral tax agreements, they contain a clause that always overrules any law in any EU country if it’s in conflict with a US law.
-This means US laws always supersedes the law of an EU country.
+This means US laws always supersede the law of an EU country.

 While this is another example of skewed EU-US relations, In ‘t Veld says that the current political climate could actually result in positive action to protect EU citizens with American citizenship from discrimination and double taxation.
 “It will also make European governments more aware of the fact that they cannot just have blind trust in the American government to do the right thing and that we need to be a lot more assertive and also speak up for our own European citizens.”